subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 But can EBMs be used to generate language?
 This field is still in its research phase, though there is a company called [Inception labs](https://www.inceptionlabs.ai/) that was recently founded to commercialize EBM based LLMs.
 If successful, EBM LLMs will have several advantages over the traditional autoregressive LLMs.
 The latter generate one word at a time which limits their speed of generation and also increases energy consumption.
-EBM based LLMs on the other hand are able to generate multiple words or even sentences in each step ahich can speed up generation and at a lower energy costs.
+EBM based LLMs on the other hand are able to generate multiple words or even sentences in each step which can speed up generation and at a lower energy costs.
 This solves another problem that autoregressive models have, which is that a word generated cannot be erased.
 When we speak we typically don’t generate words one at a time.
-We have a thought that we then try to express in language.
-EBM based LLMs are closer to this way of operating.
+We have a thought that we then try to express in language and EBM based LLMs are closer to this way of operating.
 This shifts the focus to thinking of EBM based LLMs as thought generators, with language only serving as a way those thoughts are communicated to the outside rites.
 This also gets around the critique that is leveled at auto regressive EBMs that are like stochastic parrots since they only think one word at a time.

 Hence we can regard thoughts as the fundamental unit just as images are a fundamental unit.
 Just as a succession of images results in a video scenario, a succession of thoughts results in an argument.
 This leads the way to models that are able to generate thoughts in an auto regressive manner, with one thought following the other.